Which are the best potato varieties in Kenya?

 Dutch robin variety can yield 14,000-16,000 kg of potatoes per acre.
 Its stems are medium with medium stems.
 Its flowers are white, and the tubers are well-rounded with red skin.
 The seed has a long dormancy, making it one of the best varieties to store for long periods.

-Exotic potato varieties
+New potato varieties In Kenya

 Besides the varieties discussed above, there are more local and exotic potato varieties.
 They introduced most of the local ones back in 2002.
 The average yield is 14,000 to 18,000 kg per acre.